 It is not as effective as other soundproofing techniques, and won’t completely eliminate all noise, but will be best used alongside other products such as acoustic caulk to be the most effective.

-Double glazing provides an effective solution for those looking to upgrade to a more acoustically efficient alternative.
+Sash window double glazing retrofitting provides an effective solution for those looking to upgrade to a more acoustically efficient alternative.

 The space between the two glass panes helps dissipate the sound waves to reduce the decibels from external noise and keep your home quiet.
 The bigger the gap, the more effective the windows will be as a soundproof barrier, and the thickness of the glass is also a contributing factor.
 If the glazed unit has different thicknesses of glass, for example, one 4mm pane and one 6mm pane, then this is a more effective way of dissipating the noise than normal glazed units as the different thickness changes the sound wave.

-You can also use laminate glass to the external area of the glass to further soundproof your windows.
+You can also use laminate glass for the external area of the glass to further soundproof your windows.

 Triple glazing will help improve the sound insulation, but only marginally compared to double glazing if all three panes are the same thickness.
 The most effective way of soundproofing your windows with triple glazing is to make the middle pane thicker.